Contact Us

 The Colca Window

-Located at 4,300 m.a.s.l., the Colca Window is a natural rock formation that resembles a portal framing the canyon below.
-It’s one of the first sights travelers encounter when entering the valley and offers panoramic views ideal for photography and short acclimatization walks.
+Often referred to as the Colca Window, this natural rock formation sits at approximately 4,300 m.a.s.l. and frames a dramatic section of the canyon below.
+It is one of the first major viewpoints encountered when entering the valley and offers wide panoramic views ideal for photography and short acclimatization walks.

 Aerial view of the Colca Canyon’s terraced valley and winding river, with dramatic cliffs and cultivated Andean farmland creating a striking patchwork landscape in southern Peru.